-3. Email Transitory: Email of a short-term interest that have no documentary or evidential value.
+E-mail Transitory - E-mail of a short term interest that have no documentary or evidential value.

-Retention: Maintain for 90 days after creation.
+Retention - Maintain for 90 days after creation.

 Examples of emails that would fall under this classification include meeting invitations, notice of the time the plumber will be coming out to look at a problem, etc.